What is data loss?

 - Continued use of a computer even after it shows signs of malfunctioning.

-These are some of the numerous causes that can make it impossible to access data and therefore lead to the need for secure and efficient data recovery.
+These are some of the numerous causes that can make it impossible to access data and therefore lead to the need for safe and efficient data recovery.

 What is data recovery?